Monroe County Public Library

-Monroe County Public Library (MCPL) serves the 138,000 citizens of Monroe County, Indiana, through the Main Library in downtown Bloomington, the Ellettsville Branch, and the Bookmobile.
-The library’s special services include the Learn and Play Space, a preschool discovery center; VITAL, an adult literacy program; CATS, a five-channel community access television network; the Indiana Room, a local history and genealogy collection and grants center (part of the Foundation Center’s Cooperating Collections National Network); and service to inmates at the Monroe County Correctional Center.
+Monroe County Public Library (MCPL) serves the 138,000 citizens of Monroe County, Indiana, through the Downtown Library in downtown Bloomington, the Ellettsville Branch, the Southwest Branch, and the Bookmobile.
+The library's special services include the Learn and Play Space, a preschool discovery center; VITAL, an adult literacy program; CATS, a five-channel community access television network; the Indiana Room, a local history and genealogy collection and grants center (part of the Foundation Center's Cooperating Collections National Network); and service to inmates at the Monroe County Correctional Center.

 History

 The first library in Monroe County was established in 1820 in the courthouse.
 The Monroe Carnegie Library was dedicated in 1918.
 In 1965, the Bloomington Public Library merged with the Monroe County Public Library system.
 Library service continued in the Carnegie building until 1970 when the current building was completed.
-Expanded to a full city block in 1997 and renovated in 2010, the Main Library is a 135,000-square-foot limestone building located in downtown Bloomington near Indiana University.
+Expanded to a full city block in 1997 and renovated in 2010, the Downtown Library is a 135,000-square-foot limestone building located in downtown Bloomington near Indiana University.

 The Bloomington library was one of four in the United States to install a Randtriever, a first generation automated storage and retrieval system.
-The system, built by Sperry Rand, was removed by the mid 1980s, due to maintenance costs and problems with the supplier.
+The system, built by Sperry Rand, was removed by the mid-1980s, due to maintenance costs and problems with the supplier.

 Library services started in Ellettsville in 1968 when a storefront branch opened.
 The current building was dedicated in 1990 and expanded and renovated in 2009.

 In 2011 the library experienced its fifteenth year of increases in circulation and library visits.
 That same year, circulation topped 2.7 million.
 The library uses the Polaris Integrated Library System and has implemented an RFID-based circulation, materials handling and inventory control system.

 On March 1, 2020, the library stopped charging fines for overdue books.